Ferry-Li/Co-Erasing/readme.md

 ## Installation

-- Some codes and arxiv paper is under construction and examination, and we will update as soon as possible.
+- Some codes and checkpoints are under examination, and we will update as soon as possible.

 Clone this repository: